Robert Christie (actor): Personal life

-He married British actress Marguerite Eliza "Margot" Syme on March 4, 1937 and was later divorced.
+He married British actress Marguerite Eliza "Margot" Syme on March 4, 1937; they later divorced.
 They had two daughters, actress/singer Dinah Christie and artist Cedar Christie.

-He married Canadian production and stage manager Grania Mortimer on July 17, 1964.
+Christie married Canadian production and stage manager Grania Mortimer on July 17, 1964.
 They had one daughter, Fiona Christie, and two sons, Matthew Christie and David Christie.

+Christie died in May 1996 in Toronto.